Mcdostone/system-adblock/README.md

     ./adblock --port=3141

-On linux, there is some restrictions with on chromium web browser, you have to use the following command line to tell the browser the proxy to use:
+On linux, there is some restrictions with the chromium web browser, you have to use the following command line to tell the browser the proxy to use:

     # chromium
     chromium-browser --proxy-server="127.0.0.1:3141"